-Allergy vs. Intolerance
+Allergy vs. Sensitivity

 The etiology of true allergy became known in 1967.
 It was soon determined that allergens (allergy generators) were taken up by antigen presenting cells and presented to T lymphocytes in a similar fashion as peptide products of pathogenic microorganisms.